Insurance

 Home insurance is one of life’s hassles.
 It’s certainly tempting to want to get it out of the way with a speedy purchase and then forget about it.

-It’s vital though to remember that as our lives and the way we use our homes change, this can impact the validity of our insurance.
+It’s vital to remember, though, that as our lives and the way we use our homes change, this can impact the validity of our insurance.

-Failing to notify an insurer of a change, even inadvertently, may impact on whether your insurance provider will honour a claim.
-These are also the sort of details that you’ll fill in when applying for a new policy – and ones that you have to update if the new quote is to be still valid.
+Notifying an insurer of a change, even inadvertently, may impact whether your insurance provider will honour a claim.
+These are also the sort of details that you’ll fill in when applying for a new policy – and ones that you have to update if the latest quote is still valid.

-Here are five common things people may fail to notify home insurance providers about that could impact on the validity of their policy:
+Here are five everyday things people may fail to notify home insurance providers about that could impact the validity of their policy:

 1. Renovations/building works

-It’s important to inform your insurance provider before you begin the renovation works at your home.
+It would be best to inform your insurance provider before you begin the renovation work at your home.

-Renovations increase the risk of an incident, and therefore a claim, and your insurer will want to check you have the right level of cover.
-Increased risks may come, for example, due to the property being left empty for periods, being less secure, due to the increased likelihood of a fire, or structural or other damage during the works.
+Renovations increase the risk of an incident and, therefore, a claim, and your insurer will want to check you have the right level of coverage.
+Increased risks may come, for example, from the property being left empty for periods, being less secure, the increased likelihood of a fire, or structural or other damage during the works.

 In some cases, there’ll be nothing to pay.
-In others, you may need to pay a top-up fee, or you may even consider getting a specific renovation insurance policy.
+In others, you may need to pay a top-up fee or even consider getting a specific renovation insurance policy.

-If you’re adding significant floor space or value to your home with the renovations, it may also impact on your insurance long term.
+If the renovations add significant floor space or value to your home, they may also impact your insurance in the long term.

-It’s also worth remembering that if you drill through a pipe or break a window while doing some DIY work you may not be able to claim on standard house insurance, especially if you don’t have accidental damage cover.
+It’s also worth remembering that if you drill through a pipe or break a window while doing DIY work, you may be unable to claim it on standard house insurance, especially if you don’t have accidental damage coverage.

-When budgets are tight, it can be tempting to want to avoid running the risk of an inflated insurance premium, but if your cover isn’t right and you have a claim refused, it’s likely to be much more costly in the end.
+When budgets are tight, avoiding the risk of an inflated insurance premium can be tempting, but if your coverage isn’t right and you have a claim refused, it’s likely to be much more costly in the end.

 2. A long holiday or period away from home

-Most home insurance policies include a clause requiring the policyholder to notify the insurer if a home is going to be empty for a prolonged period – perhaps of 30 days or more and this is due to the increased risk for empty homes.
-Some of the reasons for notifying your insurer are malicious damage, break-ins and pipes frozen and bursting in cold weather.
+Most home insurance policies include a clause requiring the policyholder to notify the insurer if a home is going to be empty for a prolonged period—perhaps 30 days or more—due to the increased risk of empty homes.
+Some reasons for notifying your insurer are malicious damage, break-ins, and frozen and burst pipes in cold weather.

 An insurer may require certain assurances if a house is going to be left for an extended period, such as concerning burglar alarms being set or regular checks by a nominated person.

-Similarly, it is worth being aware that insurers are likely to stipulate that you take reasonable care to protect your home and if you’re found to be in breach of that requirement it could impact on your cover.
+Similarly, it is worth being aware that insurers are likely to stipulate that you take reasonable care to protect your home, and if you’re found to be in breach of that requirement, it could impact your coverage.
 Making a declaration on social media that you are away from home, for example, could be seen as failing to take reasonable care.

 3. Not using a house alarm

-In some cases, insurers may offer premium reductions if you have specific security features fitted to your home, such as a house alarm which is a good reason to have one.
-Remember to use it when you’re not home as not doing so may backfire and you may be penalised.
+In some cases, insurers may offer premium reductions if you have specific security features fitted to your home, such as a house alarm, which is a good reason to have one.
+Remember to use it when you’re not home, as not doing so may backfire and penalise you.

-If the alarm was not set or in working order when an incident occurs you may face a fight to get your insurance claim approved.
+If the alarm is not set or in working order when an incident occurs, you may have to fight to get your insurance claim approved.

-Any changes to other security features also need to be highlighted to the insurer who may view the risk differently due to their presence.
+Any changes to other security features must also be highlighted to the insurer, who may view the risk differently due to their presence.
 That may include the types of window locks or doors you have.

-On the plus side, if a new or amended feature is seen by the insurer to reduce the risk of a claim, you may see your premium reduced.
+On the plus side, if the insurer sees a new or amended feature as reducing the risk of a claim, you may see your premium reduced.

 4. Renting out a room

-Having a lodger or tenant within your home is seen as an increased risk by many insurance providers and some will not agree to offer cover for those that rent out a room.
+Many insurance providers view having a lodger or tenant in your home as an increased risk, and some will not offer cover for those who rent out a room.

-Ensure you discuss it with your insurance provider before entering into an agreement.
+Ensure you discuss it with your insurance provider before agreeing.

 5. Running a business from home

-Running a business from home, especially if that means storing stock or equipment on the premises, may impact on house insurance.
+Running a business from home may impact house insurance, especially if that means storing stock or equipment on the premises.

-In some cases a regular policy will continue to be enough – but in others, more specialist cover is required.
+In some cases, a regular policy will continue to be enough, but in others, more specialist coverage is required.

-Even working from home can have an impact on home insurance and you ought to speak to your provider if this is something you intend to do.
+Even working from home can impact home insurance, and you should speak to your provider about whether you intend to do this.

 Special dispensation may be available during Government work-from-home requests due to the coronavirus.